d3kryption/narrative-documentation/docs/pro/index.md

 You can purchase [Narrative Pro here](https://www.fab.com/listings/954b0610-9c29-4dd6-9900-d3c855b26741) from the Fab Marketplace.

+### Before you buy

+Before purchasing Narrative Pro it's important to understand the features and benefits of the product, as well as any potential limitations or requirements.

+It's also recommended to read reviews and ask questions from other users to get a better understanding of the product before making a purchase decision.

+We have a video here talking about what potential limitations you might run into.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/aIfRCenBTTE?si=hHmHWT-06wLNO5YO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Quick start guides

 Detailed getting started video guides are available here: